atomicdata-dev/atomic-data-docs/src/roadmap.md

 - **Create libraries whenever possible.** Enable other developers to re-use the technology in their own stacks.
 Keep the code as modular as possible.
 - **Document everything**.
 Not just your APIs - also your ideas, considerations and decisions.
 - **Do everything public**.
 All code is open source, all issues are publicly visible.
 Allow outsiders to learn everything and start contributing.
-- **Make apps that stand on their own**.
+- **Make an all-in-one workspace app that stand on its own**.
 Atomic Data may be an abstract, technical story, but we still need end-user friendly applications that solve actual problems if we want to get as much adoption as possible.
 - **Let realistic use cases guide API design**.
 Don't fall victim to spending too much time for extremely rare edge-cases, while ignoring more common issues and wishes.
 - **Familiarity first**.
 Make tools and specs that feel familiar, build libraries for popular frameworks, and stick to conventions whenever possible.